libp2p/interop/PDD-THE-IPFS-BUNDLE.md

 The basic IPFS bundle is composed by:

 ```
+// JS based code to describe the bundle.
+Other language implementations will
+// have their own setup.

 class Node extends libp2p {
   constructor () {
     const modules = {